Super Mario Bros. 35

 Super Mario Bros.
-35 was a 2020 online multiplayer platform game with battle royale elements.
-Developed by Arika and published by Nintendo, the game was part of the celebration of the 35th anniversary of Super Mario Bros. in 2020.
-It was released on the Nintendo Switch as a free downloadable game for members of the Nintendo Switch Online service on October 1, 2020.
-Its servers were shut down on April 1, 2021, following the end of the Super Mario Bros.
-35th Anniversary celebrations.
+35 was a 2020 online multiplayer battle royale platform game developed by Arika and published by Nintendo for the Nintendo Switch.
+Part of the celebration of the 35th anniversary of Super Mario Bros. in 2020, it was released as a free downloadable game for members of the Nintendo Switch Online service on October 1, 2020.
+Its servers were shut down on April 1, 2021, following the official end of the anniversary.
 The game was similar in concept to Tetris 99.

-The game featured the classic platforming of Super Mario Bros., with the addition of 35 players competed in real-time in a battle royale format.
+The game featured the classic platforming of Super Mario Bros., with the addition of 35 players competing in real-time in a battle royale format.
 Enemies that the player defeated were sent to other opponents using one of four targeting options.
 The game featured power-ups that could be obtained by spending collected coins on an "item roulette" and a timer that was extended by defeating enemies and completing levels.
 Super Mario Bros.
-35 received generally positive reviews from critics, praising the game's unique concept of combining Super Mario Bros. with battle royale gameplay and innovation, while criticizing the game's repetition and simplicity.
+35 received generally positive reviews from critics, who praised the game's unique concept of combining Super Mario Bros. with battle royale gameplay and innovation, while criticizing the game's repetition and simplicity.